dipcb05/dipcb05/README.md

 ## Developer, Student and Researcher!

-- 🌱 I love to learn learning which is impactful
+- 🌱 Learn anything which is impactful and trying to find the art
-- 👯 I love to collaborate & teamwork
+- 👯 Always prefer collaborative contribution & teamwork
 - 🥅 Goals: Contribute more to Open Source projects